little-brother/sqlite-gui/README.md

 * Store an execution history and user gists
 * Export/Import data
 * Data generator
-* Most used extensions are included
+* Most usefull extensions are included
 * Does not require installation

 ### Cons